devmount/devmount.com/README.md

 # devmount.com

 Do you remember the days when websites consisted of just 3 files or less?
 One for server-side scripts (or markup only), one for client-side scripts and one for styles.
-While I think that the use of frameworks and a lot of build steps is absolutely necessary for certain use cases, I believe that they can be total overkill fsor smaller projects.
+While I think that the use of frameworks and a lot of build steps is absolutely necessary for certain use cases, I believe that they can be total overkill for smaller projects.

 This is why I decided to build my personal portfolio website the old-fashioned way.
 You can find it on <https://devmount.com>.